pezra/exhal/README.md

 } )
 ```

 This can be used to, for example, build Ecto changesets via a `changeset/2` functions and to render HAL responses to HTTP requests.

+#### Composing

+Transcoders are also chainable.
+For example, given a `ManagerTranscoder` the following would produce a Map that includes all person params and all the manager params: `PersonTranscoder.decode!(doc) |> ManagerTranscoder.decode!(doc)`.
+Similarly ``PersonTranscoder.encode!(model) |> ManagerTranscoder.encode!(module)` would produce an `ExHal.Document` that has all the properties and links defined in those transcoders.

 ### Assertions about HAL documents